 Formula: Currency exchange

-To find out how much euros it costs to buy one US dollar, simply reverse the currency pair.
+To find out how many euros it costs to buy one US dollar, simply reverse the currency pair.
 To do this, you divide 1 by the current rate, which you already know.

 1 / exchange rate